Kill Your Darlings (2013 film)

-The story is about the college days of some of the earliest members of the Beat Generation (Lucien Carr, Allen Ginsberg, William S. Burroughs, and Jack Kerouac), their interactions, and Carr's killing of his long-time friend David Kammerer in Riverside Park in Manhattan, New York City.
+The story is about the college days of some of the early members of the Beat Generation (Lucien Carr, Allen Ginsberg, William S. Burroughs, and Jack Kerouac), their interactions, and Carr's killing of his long-time friend David Kammerer in Riverside Park in Manhattan, New York City.

+The title is a reference to the often-misquoted advice of Arthur Quiller-Couch, that writers must be willing to edit out their most finely written passages if they fail to serve the piece as a whole: "Murder your darlings."

 Plot

-In 1944, poet Allen Ginsberg (Daniel Radcliffe) wins a place at Columbia University in New York City.
-He arrives as a very inexperienced freshman, but soon runs into Lucien Carr (Dane DeHaan), an unruly character who holds strong anti-establishment beliefs.
+In 1944, poet Allen Ginsberg wins a place at Columbia University in New York City.
+He arrives as a very inexperienced freshman, but soon runs into Lucien Carr, an unruly character who holds strong anti-establishment beliefs.

-Ginsberg discovers that Carr only manages to stay at Columbia thanks to a professor working as a janitor, David Kammerer (Michael C. Hall), who writes all of Carr's term papers for him.
+Ginsberg discovers that Carr only manages to stay at Columbia because of a professor who works as a janitor, David Kammerer; the latter writes all of Carr's term papers for him.
 Kammerer has a predatory relationship with Carr and is in love with him, pressuring Carr for sexual favors in exchange for assuring that he cannot be expelled.

-As Ginsberg spent more time with Carr, he soon meets William S. Burroughs (Ben Foster), who is far into drug experimentation, and the writer Jack Kerouac (Jack Huston), who was a sailor at that time and expelled from Columbia.
-Together, these ambitious people decided to start a new literary movement named The New Vision as a rebellion towards laws, institutions and Ginsberg and Carr's lawful professor Steeves.
-As Ginsberg spirals into the lifestyle of drugs, alcohol and cigarettes along with his newfound friends, he slowly starts developing romantic feelings for Carr.
+As Ginsberg spends more time with Carr, he soon meets William S. Burroughs, who is far into drug experimentation, and the writer Jack Kerouac, who is a sailor at that time and has been expelled from Columbia.
+These ambitious people decide to start a new literary movement named The New Vision as a rebellion toward laws, institutions, and Ginsberg and Carr's lawful professor Steeves.
+As Ginsberg spirals into the lifestyle of drugs, alcohol and cigarettes with his newfound friends, he slowly develops romantic feelings for Carr.

-Carr tells Kammerer he is done with him and recruits Ginsberg to write his term papers instead.
+Carr tells Kammerer he is done with him and recruits Ginsberg to write his term papers.
 Kammerer, in retaliation, puts Kerouac's cat into the oven only for Kerouac to discover and rescue it in the middle of the night.

-After a while, Kerouac and Carr attempt to run off and join the merchant marine together, hoping to go to Paris.
+After a while, Kerouac and Carr attempt to join the merchant marine together, hoping to go to Paris.